 Growing tomatoes indoors assumes that you will be growing your tomatoes during the winter months as you wouldn’t be growing inside when you can get plenty of sunshine and warmth outdoors during the summer!
 So, the important ingredients when you are growing inside are light and temperature and we have to simulate the outdoor growing conditions inside to grow our tomatoes successfully indoors.
+You also have to remember about getting rid of fruit flies.

 How Do We Go About It And What Do We Need?